oracle/node-oracledb/INSTALL.md

 - When compiling node-oracledb from source, do you have Python 2.7?
   Run `python --version`.

-- Do you have an old version of `node-gyp` installed?
+- When compiling node-oracledb from source, do you have an old version of `node-gyp` installed?
 Try updating it.
 Also try deleting `$HOME/.node-gyp` or equivalent.

 - Try running `npm cache clean -f` and deleting the `node_modules/oracledb` directory.